BitcoinAndLightningLayerSpecs/balls/BIP 21Q.md

 4. **In-App Warnings:**
    Applications can prompt users for confirmation if entered amounts deviate significantly from historical norms.

-The integer-based display reduces long-term confusion, as users become accustomed to the true nature of Bitcoin’s accounting.
-Over time, this clarity enhances security by reducing the risk of user errors due to misunderstanding.
+As users adapt, confusion will diminish.
+The integer-based display reduces long-term misunderstandings and fosters more accurate user perceptions.

 # Reference Implementation

 - **Wallets:**
-  Display all amounts as integers.
-Optionally maintain legacy-to-new comparison views or explanatory tooltips during transition.
+  Some wallets, such as [Bitkit](https://bitkit.to/), have already adopted this integer-only display format, demonstrating that this approach can be successfully implemented without causing confusion for users.
+During a transitional period, wallets can maintain legacy-to-new comparison views or explanatory tooltips.

 - **Block Explorers:**
   Show amounts as integers and annotate historical data to explain old fractional formats.